endepointe/life_generator/python_scripts/sprint4/readme.md

 To terminate:

     Ctrl + C on the server

-    or
+  or send the parameter DONE from the client

-  sent the parameter DONE from the client
+  Example:

-    Example: py population_client.py DONE
+    py population_client.py DONE

   Reason for DONE is the SIGINT is not working with either